SMSpp-Project/smspp-project/PolyhedralFunction/README.md

 good sign that no regressions have been done for the tested modules, and in particular for `PolyhedralFunction`.

-A makefile is also provided that builds the executable inluding the `BundleSOlver` module and all its dependencies, in particular `MILPSolver` (and, obviously, the core SMS++ library).
+A makefile is also provided that builds the executable including the `BundleSolver` module and all its dependencies, in particular `MILPSolver` (and, obviously, the core SMS++ library).